dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

     Span<int> local = stackalloc int[42];
     ref Span<int> refLocal = ref local;

-    // The rule above prevent this because the safe-to-escape of the two values is
+    // The safe-to-escape of refLocal is narrower than p.
+For a non-ref reassignment
+    // this would be allowed as its safe to assign wider lifetimes to narrower ones.
+    // In the case of ref reassignment though this rule prevents it as the
-    // different.
+    // safe-to-escape values are different.
     refLocal = ref p;

     // If it were allowed this would be legal as the safe-to-escape of refLocal